objectionary/eo-lsp-server/README.md

 (written in [EOLANG]).
 In order to use it, you need to have [Node] installed.

+## Using with VS Code

+As long as [VS Code] extensions are tightly integrated with the editor, so they handle LSP setup automatically.
+All you need is to open `Extensions Marketplace` tab, type `eo` and install `EO` language extension for the EO Programming Language that provides syntax highlighting and parsing error checking out of the box.
+Now you're all set!

 ## Using with Sublime Text

 To use this [LSP] server with [Sublime Text], you'll need to install